nathannguyen-coder/electricity_market/README.md

 The goal of the project is to help market participants understand:
 - when and where electricity prices spike,
 - how volatility differs between PJM and MISO,
-- which operational factors are associated with higher prices, and
+- which operational factors are associated with higher prices,
-- how these patterns can support better market monitoring and decision-making.
+- and how these patterns can support better market monitoring, forecasting, and decision-making.

 This end-to-end analytics project includes:
 - loading and exploring the dataset in Python,
 - cleaning and preparing the data,
 - querying the data in MySQL,
 - building an interactive Power BI dashboard,
-- and summarizing insights in a final report.
+- and developing a machine learning model to forecast electricity prices.

 ---

 ## Business Problem
 Wholesale electricity prices in U.S. power markets are highly volatile across time and locations.
-Market participants need a way to identify when and where prices spike, understand the operational patterns behind that volatility, and monitor differences between major markets such as PJM and MISO.
+Market participants need a way to identify when and where prices spike, understand the operational patterns behind that volatility, and anticipate future price movements across major markets such as PJM and MISO.

 ### Core Analytics Question
-**How do electricity prices vary by market, time of day, season, and location, and what patterns could help market participants better monitor volatility and make market decisions?**
+**How do electricity prices vary by market, time of day, season, and system conditions, and how can historical market data be used to better monitor and predict price volatility?**

 ---